Introduction to DMAIC

 - Documentation is Live: The Tallyfy template itself is the living documentation of the controlled process, always up-to-date.

-While a full DMAIC project can be extensive, understanding its structured approach can be valuable even for smaller improvement efforts.
-Tallyfy provides tools that simplify and support each phase, making data-driven improvement more accessible.
+While a full DMAIC project can be extensive, understanding its structured approach proves valuable even for smaller improvement efforts.
+Tallyfy provides tools that simplify and support each phase, making data-driven improvement more accessible to teams.

 Process Improvement > What is process improvement?